toggledbits/node-red-contrib-ezlo/README.md

 2. Via the local API WebSocket, with authentication: using a *local access token*, a connection to the hub's local API WebSocket may be possible.
 The access token is obtained from the Ezlo cloud services, so Internet/cloud access is still required, but the token is long-lived and reconnections without re-authentication are possible within the token's lifetime.
 The local API WebSocket is not available on older Atom and PlugHub models (only cloud relay is allowed/possible).
 3. Via the local API WebSocket, without authentication: to eliminate the Internet/cloud dependency, you can configure the hub for *offline anonymous access*, but this comes with a trade-off to the hub's security (and again, this is not available on some hub models).
 This is the best option for reliability of your home automation, but only you can judge if it's an acceptable risk.

 For cloud relay access, which is the simplest and quickest way to get started, you only need to configure the serial number and an Ezlo account username and password.
-It is recommended that you create an additional user account to keep *Node-Red*'s access separate from your master Ezlo account credentials.
+It is recommended that you create an additional user account to keep *Node-RED*'s access separate from your master Ezlo account credentials.
 New users can be created using their mobile app.
 This is generally the least desirable way to connect to the hub, however, as it is heavily dependent on the uptime of your Internet access and the Ezlo cloud services, and adds latency to every data exchange/command.
 Unfortunately, for older Atom and PlugHub models, this is also the only option available (and for this reason, these models are a poor choice for any serious home automation, in the author's opinion).

 For authenticated local access, you need to provide the serial number, Ezlo account username and password, and the `Local IP Address` of the hub.
 Your hub *must* use a static IP address or DHCP reservation so that the address never changes.
 Although it is still necessary for the node to connect to the cloud to refresh the access token, these requests are fewer and farther between, and the local access to the API reduces latency of data and actions considerably.